frankaemika/docs/source/overview.rst

     Data is sent over the network with a frequency of 1 kHz.
 Therefore, a good network connection is vital!

-``franka_ros`` connects Panda with the entire ROS ecosystem.
+``franka_ros`` connects our robots with the entire ROS ecosystem.
 It provides functionality equivalent to ``libfranka`` inside of ROS.
-Additionally, it includes a URDF model of the Arm and Hand, which allows for visualization (e.g. RViz) and kinematic simulations. **MoveIt!** integration makes it easy to move the robot and control the gripper, and the provided examples show you how to control your Panda from ROS.
+Additionally, it includes a URDF model of our robots and end effectors, which allows for visualization (e.g. RViz) and kinematic simulations. **MoveIt!** integration makes it easy to move the robot and control the gripper, and the provided examples show you how to control your robot from ROS.